Leonardo AI vs Midjourney: Which is Right for You in 2026?

 The Pricing Reality Beyond Monthly Cost

-Midjourney costs $10/month minimum but has no free tier, only a free trial period.
-However, that $10/month includes meaningful capability - roughly 200 image generations monthly.
-At higher tiers ($30-120/month) you get access to private fast GPU time and higher daily generation caps.
+Midjourney's basic plan costs $10/month with no free tier, only a limited free trial.
+The $10/month plan includes meaningful capability - roughly 200 image generations monthly.
+Higher tiers ($30-120/month) provide access to private fast GPU time and higher daily generation caps.

-The real cost difference: A hobbyist experimenting with AI image generation pays $12 for Leonardo and gets to use it.
-They pay $0 for Midjourney unless they commit.
+The real cost difference: A hobbyist experimenting with AI image generation pays nothing for Leonardo's free tier and nothing for Midjourney unless they commit to a trial or subscription.
 A professional using either tool daily will likely spend $30-50/month on Leonardo (to unlock reasonable token supplies) versus $30/month on Midjourney - roughly equivalent.

 One Specific User for Each